Catskill Mountain Railroad: Ashokan Rail Trail conversion history

-On December 15, 2015, the Ulster County Legislature passed a resolution making rail with trail the official policy from Chandler Drive (MP 3.58) in Kingston to just past 28a in Stony Hollow (MP 8.33), allowing the railroad to continue operations in Kingston and for 4.75 miles west.
+On December 15, 2015, the Ulster County legislature passed a resolution making rail-with-trail the official policy from Chandler Drive (MP 3.58) in Kingston to just past 28a in Stony Hollow (MP 8.33), allowing the railroad to continue operations in Kingston and for 4.75 miles west.
 The segment from 28a to MP 10 will be studied further "provided that trail connectivity co-located on the corridor shall be preserved".
 This gives the CMRR a potential long-term home in Kingston and could allow the railroad to expand west as far as MP 10.
-It also confirmed that rail will remain from the Route 28a bridge in Boiceville (MP 21.6) to Phoenicia (MP 27.9).
-Any further rail expansion along the north side of the Ashokan Reservoir would be dependent on consent from the NYCDEP and the Ulster County Legislature.
+It also confirmed that rail will remain from the Route 28A bridge in Boiceville (MP 21.6) to Phoenicia (MP 27.9).
+Any further rail expansion along the north side of the Ashokan Reservoir would be dependent on consent from the NYCDEP and the Ulster County legislature.
 The Stone Consulting report found there were no physical restrictions to rail alongside trail from MP 10 to 11, with the only restriction to rail use being imposed by the agreement between Ulster County and NYCDEP.
-This resolution effectively ends the fight on rail vs. trail on the former U&D corridor, with rail and trail proponents pledging to work together from now on.
+This resolution effectively ended the fight on rail vs. trail on the former U&D corridor, with rail and trail proponents pledging to work together.

-On April 19, 2016, the County and the CMRR settled their lawsuit contingent on the CMRR vacating its yard at Cornell Street in Kingston on May 1, 2016, ceasing operations on May 31, 2016 (the end of its lease term), and removing its equipment from the railroad by July 30, 2016.
+On April 19, 2016, the county and the CMRR settled their lawsuit contingent on the CMRR vacating its yard at Cornell Street in Kingston on May 1, 2016, ceasing operations on May 31, 2016 (the end of its lease term), and removing its equipment from the railroad by July 30, 2016.
 The litigation cost the CMRR $700,000, but allowed the railroad to operate to the end of its lease with Ulster County on May 31, 2016.

-On July 18, 2016, the Ulster County Executive announced that permits had been signed for the CMRR to continue operating in Kingston from MP 3.6 to 8.33 until December 31, 2020, and from MP 23.3 to 27.8 until October 31, 2016.
+On July 18, 2016, the Ulster county executive announced that permits had been signed for the CMRR to continue operating in Kingston from MP 3.6 to 8.33 until December 31, 2020, and from MP 23.3 to 27.8 until October 31, 2016.
 The permits were issued on August 4, 2016, and service resumed on August 6, 2016.

-On December 14, 2017, the Ulster County Legislature voted to remove all railroad tracks from MP 10.01 to MP 21.59, permanently severing the U&D Corridor and eliminating the CMRR's plans to return to the Glenford Dike and Phoenicia with full-service passenger operations.
+On December 14, 2017, the Ulster County legislature voted to remove all railroad tracks from MP 10.01 to MP 21.59, permanently severing the U&D corridor and eliminating the CMRR's plans to return to the Glenford Dike and Phoenicia with full-service passenger operations.